How Much is an Email List Worth? 4 Easy Steps To Find Out

 Even more impressive than that is this case study involving a business in the technology sector that generated a whopping $625 per customer.
 Not per campaign.
 Per customer.

-Now granted, not all email lists will be that lucrative, but the data clearly shows that having an email list — and maintaining it properly — is key to generating a fan base that will consistently open their wallets when you come out with a new product.
+Now granted, not all email lists will be that lucrative (especially without the occasional email list scrubbing), but the data clearly shows that having an email list — and maintaining it properly — is key to generating a fan base that will consistently open their wallets when you come out with a new product.